Our Files and Testimonials

 He approached us with his father.
 In our experience, we know ICBC requires a certain minimum recovery and that it would be more expensive to strike an arrangement with them outside a proposal.
 His father agreed to contribute $12,000 as a lump sum if ICBC would accept that.
 We devised a lump sum consumer proposal that ICBC accepted and the son has his learner license again.
-No additional fees.
+With no additional fees.

 Self-Employed Fellow with Garnishees

 For about 18 months this fellow faced garnishees from Canada Revenue Agency for unpaid income taxes and GST.
 Being an annual GST filer, when the GST rate was at 12% he found it impossible to pay it when due.
-Being self-employed, the income tax collector garnisheed his income at 20% of gross, the GST collector at 15% of gross, and a judgment creditor (a credit card company) at another 30% of gross!
+Being self-employed, the income tax collector garnisheed his self-employment income at 20% of gross, the GST collector at 15% of gross, and a judgment creditor (a credit card company) at another 30% of gross!
 These garnishees totaled 65% of his gross income!